When you are at risk of becoming homeless

 If you do not show any willingness to pay your previous unpaid rent, it may be difficult for you to find a new home.

 If you do not know the amount of your debts, you can find it out from collection agencies, enforcement or Asiakastieto Oy.
 You can ask for debt counselling from the state legal aid offices.
 Try to reach an agreement and make a plan for paying the unpaid rent with your previous landlord as soon as possible.

 If you home is damaged for example due to water or fire, contact the company that provides your home insurance.
 Your home insurance may compensate for the rent of your temporary accommodation.
 If you do not have a home insurance, you are not entitled to any compensation.
 There are different types of home insurance policies and they partly compensate for different matters.
 In addition to damages caused to your property, your home insurance may cover, for example, the rent of your temporary accommodation.

 The real estate insurance of your housing company may cover damages to your apartment.
 However, it never covers damages caused to movable property.

 Homelessness is most common in the large cities Helsinki, Espoo and Vantaa in the Helsinki metropolitan area.
 There are also homeless people for example in Turku and Oulu.
 On the other hand, empty municipal rental housing is available in rural localities or small towns.

 If there are municipalities in which you think you could live, contact them directly.
 A person who would be placed at the end of the queue in a large city may be able to get a municipal rental home very quickly in a small locality.

-If you are a citizen of another country than Finland and are at risk of becoming homeless in Finland, contact the diplomatic mission of your home country.
-In emergencies, you have the right to stay the night in a night shelter or in emergency accommodation for homeless people.
+If you are a citizen of another country than Finland and don`t have residence permit and you are at risk of becoming homeless in Finland, contact first the diplomatic mission of your home country.
+In urgent cases you can contact social welfare emergency services.
+In emergencies you may have the right to stay the night in a night shelter or in emergency accommodation for homeless people.